Masaccio: Holy Trinity

 Around 1427 Masaccio won a prestigious commission to produce a Holy Trinity for the Dominican church of Santa Maria Novella in Florence.
 No contemporary documents record the patron of the fresco, but recently references to ownership of a tomb at the foot of the fresco have been found in the records of the Berti family of the Santa Maria Novella Quarter of Florence; this working-class family expressed a long-standing devotion to the Trinity, and may well have commissioned Masaccio's painting.
 Probably it is the male patron who is represented to the left of the Virgin in the painting, while his wife is right of St. John the Evangelist.
 The fresco, considered by many to be Masaccio's masterwork, is the earliest surviving painting to use systematic linear perspective, possibly devised by Masaccio with the assistance of Brunelleschi.

 According to the reconstruction Masaccio started by producing a rough drawing of the composition and perspective lines on the wall.
 The drawing was covered with fresh plaster for making the fresco.
 To ensure the precise transfer of the perspective lines from the sketch to the plaster, Masaccio inserted a nail in at the vanishing point under the base of the cross and attached strings to it, which he pressed in (or carved into) the plaster.
 The marks of the preparatory works are still visible.

 The sacred figures and the donors are represented above an image of a skeleton lying on a sarcophagus.
 An inscription seemingly carved into the wall above the skeleton reads: "Io fui gia quel che voi siete e quel ch'io sono voi anco sarete" (I once was what now you are and what I am, you shall yet be).
-This skeleton is at once a reference to Adam, whose sin brought humans to death and a reminder to viewers that their time on earth is transitory.
+This skeleton is both a reference to Adam, whose sin brought humans to death, and a reminder to viewers that their time on earth is transitory.
 It is only through faith in the Trinity, the fresco suggests, that one overcomes this death.
 The Holy Spirit is seen in the form of a dove, above Jesus.
 The combination of trinity, death and decay "can be interpreted as a transposition of the Golgotha chapel" in the Church of the Holy Sepulchre in Jerusalem.